 Q: What about Home Owner Grants?

-A: The guidelines for qualification are in accordance to the Provincial Home Owner Grant Program and are outlined on the reverse of your property tax notice.
+A: The guidelines for qualification are in accordance with the Provincial Home Owner Grant Program and are outlined on the reverse of your property tax notice.
 You are required to occupy your principal residence at the time you apply for your grant.
 Late application is subject to penalty and interest.
 You can only apply for the Home Owner Grant until December 31 of the current tax year subject to penalty and interest.

 Q: Can I claim my Home Owner Grant online?